What is chargeback and how do I use it?

-When you buy something with a debit or credit card, you are protected through something called chargeback.
-Our guide explains how it works
+When you spend on your debit or credit card, you are protected through something called chargeback.
+Our guide explains how it works.

 Key takeaways